 It’s a Sunday morning, you're in your snuggliest pajamas, ready to settle in with the crossword puzzle when your boyfriend comes in and says "Let's go to a football game."

 Today I want to show you my 3 best sex games to play with your man.
 These are super popular, but the truth is that finding the sex games that you and your guy like the most is a matter of personal preference.
 (P.S.
-If you want to learn my best blowjob tips & techniques, you'll find them in this powerful video)
+If you want to learn my best dirty talking tips & techniques for building sexual tension & turning him on, you’ll find them in this powerful video)

 Remember your sex ed class?
 Do you remember it fondly, or with dread?
 My own high school sex ed program --- more than 25 years ago --- took a whopping 10 minutes.
 The priest led my classmates and me in the Lord's Prayer, and then reassured us that we would eventually grow out of the urge to masturbate.
 That was it.
 Lesson over.
 Incomplete though it was, I also have to give Father Frank credit.
 It was about as progressive as one might expect at an all boy's Catholic high school.
 Imagine what he could have said.

 For the last ten years or more, I tend to put the interpersonal communication style of women into five general categories . . .
 Initiators: Most people in society say that it is generally expected that a single man will be the first to approach a woman, initiate a conversation with her, and invite her to share his company at some point in the near future for a romantic date or a casual hook-up.

 Do financial opposites work?
 How to make men fight over you.
 The Chinese have an answer for everything.
 The best advice columns of the last week.
 10 signs a guy is a player.
 10 love-related phrases to put to bed.
 When sex goes gross.
 10 ways so love yourself this holiday season.
 Three games women shouldn't let men play...Monopoly?